Lemony Chicken Orzo Soup –

 • For more flavor, cook orzo in broth, or tomato sauce, or infuse it with herbs.

 Orzo is a versatile Mediterranean wheat pasta shaped like rice that can be prepared similarly to rice or pasta in a variety of dishes.
-Cook it in boiling salted water until tender.
+As noted above, cook it in boiling salted water until tender.

 'The reason why orzo cooks faster than rice is because orzo is actually a type of pasta, while rice is its own separate grain.